SillyTavern/SillyTavern/.github/readme.md

 ## API keys management

-SillyTavern saves your API keys to a `secrets.json` file in the server directory.
+Kainatica saves your API keys to a `secrets.json` file in the server directory.

 By default, they will not be exposed to a frontend after you enter them and reload the page.

 In order to enable viewing your keys by clicking a button in the API block:

 1. Set the value of `allowKeysExposure` to `true` in `config.yaml` file.
-2. Restart the SillyTavern server.
+2. Restart the Kainatica server.

 ## Remote connections

-Most often this is for people who want to use SillyTavern on their mobile phones while their PC runs the ST server on the same wifi network.
+Most often this is for people who want to use Kainatica on their mobile phones while their PC runs the ST server on the same wifi network.

 However, it can be used to allow remote connections from anywhere as well.

-**IMPORTANT: SillyTavern is a single-user program, so anyone who logs in will be able to see all characters and chats, and be able to change any settings inside the UI.**
+**IMPORTANT: Kainatica is a single-user program, so anyone who logs in will be able to see all characters and chats, and be able to change any settings inside the UI.**

 ### 1. Managing whitelisted IPs

-* Create a new text file inside your SillyTavern base install folder called `whitelist.txt`.
+* Create a new text file inside your Kainatica base install folder called `whitelist.txt`.
 * Open the file in a text editor, and add a list of IPs you want to be allowed to connect.

 *Both individual IPs and wildcard IP ranges are accepted.
 Examples:*